Lerik13/react-hotel-app/README.md

 https://mountain-villa.netlify.app

-Mountain Villa is a full-stack application designed to manage the operations of hotel rooms or cabin rentals (inner app).
-This application offers a wide range of features to manage bookings, guests, cabins, and much more, providing a one-stop solution for property managers to optimize their workflow and enhance guest experiences.
+Mountain Villa is a sophisticated full-stack application designed to streamline and enhance hotel operations.
+The platform offers comprehensive tools for managing reservations, tracking guest information, and ensuring secure user authorization.
+By providing an intuitive interface and robust functionality, Mountain Villa simplifies the complexities of daily hotel management tasks.
+Whether it's organizing bookings, maintaining guest records, or managing staff access levels, this app serves as an all-in-one solution for property managers.
+Its scalable design makes it adaptable for hotels, cabins, or rental properties of various sizes, improving operational efficiency.

 ![Screenshot](/public/screenshots/desktop/desktop-0.png)